Barcelona’s Nightlife Scene

 By Duncan Rhodes Barcelona Life

-A complete guide to the nightlife in Barcelona, with a district by district guide to the best bars and nightclubs, and some unmissable events if you’re new in town – such as the VIP night tour and hedonistic boat parties.
+A complete guide to the nightlife in Barcelona, with a district-by-district guide to the best bars and nightclubs, and some unmissable events – such as VIP nightlife tours, sexy pool parties and hedonistic boat parties.

 It may lack the diversity of the London scene or the cutting edge of the experimental Berlin nightlife, but considering it’s only Spain’s second biggest city Barcelona certainly packs a helluva party punch – and whether you like to get high with the hippies, or get down with the glitterati you’ll find more than enough going on after the sun goes down… in fact, if you want to keep pace with the locals, you’d best be prepared to see the sun come back up again.